Before death, bin Laden eyed September 11 anniversary media blitz

 Atwan told Reuters he was surprised to learn he was mentioned in the documents and was unsure of their authenticity.
 CBS and Al Jazeera did not immediately respond to a request for comment.
 Fisk could not immediately be reached for comment.

-Another, unsigned document suggested that bin Laden kept an eye on his organisation's media material.
+Another, unsigned document suggested that bin Laden kept an eye on his organization's media material.

 Writing to an associate named Hajj Uthman, the author -- who U.S. intelligence officials also believe was bin Laden -- made recommendations for the production of the network's "media products," including not publishing "pictures of prisoners after they were beheaded."